bgreene12/pc-csc-120/assignments/01-Setup.md

 project…”, then navigate to the folder where the `pc-csc-120` repository was installed (for me, it was installed at `~/Documents/GitHub/pc-csc-120`).
 With the folder highlighted, click “Open.”
-You should now see the name of the project instead of “Project: (None).”
+You should now see the name of the project (i.e., `pc-csc-120`) instead of “Project: (None).”
 If you’ve done all the setup needed (including, for Macs, installing Command Line Tools), you should also see a Git tab appear in the upper-right pane.
 We will explore this tab on Friday.

 You will also see some changes in the lower-right pane.
 The project directory is now your working directory, and the files in that directory